How PolyAI Voice Agents Take Payments: PCI-Compliant AI Voice Payments

 Beyond Voice: Payment Links

 Here's how it works: the PolyAI agent confirms the payment amount, then tells the customer "I've just sent a secure payment link to your mobile."
-Shuttle generates a hosted checkout page and delivers it via SMS.
+Shuttle generates a hosted checkout page and delivers it.
 The customer taps the link, enters their card details on a secure page, and completes the payment.
-The result is returned to the PolyAI agent, which confirms it in the conversation.
+The result is returned to your application, and the agent confirms it in the conversation.

 Payment links are useful when: